Mount Meru

-Located in the heart of the Arusha National Park, Mount Meru is Tanzania’s second tallest mountain and the fourth highest in Africa.
-Standing at 4,566 metres high it is often used as a warm-up for Mount Kilimanjaro but we believe Mount Meru is a very rewarding trek in its own right.
+Located in the heart of Arusha National Park, Mount Meru is Tanzania’s second tallest mountain and the fourth highest in Africa.
+Standing at 4,566 metres, it is often used as a warm-up for Kilimanjaro, but we believe this is a rewarding trek in its own right.

-It offers rustic hut style accommodation as well as impressive views and diverse vegetation from dense mountain rainforest, healthy moorlands to alpine desert and you will have the opportunity to witness wildlife such as giraffe, buffalo, elephants, antelopes and the colobus money.
-In addition to your trekking team including your Guide, Chef and Porters you will be accompanied by an armed Park Ranger.
+The route offers rustic hut-style accommodation, impressive views, and diverse vegetation—from dense mountain rainforest and healthy moorlands to alpine desert.
+You’ll also have the chance to spot wildlife such as giraffe, buffalo, elephants, antelopes, and colobus monkeys.
+Alongside your trekking team—including your guide, chef, and porters—you’ll be accompanied by an armed park ranger.

 The best time to climb Mount Meru is during the dry seasons, which are from June to October and from December to February.
 These periods offer the most stable weather conditions, making the climb safer and more enjoyable.